Best Semi-Hollow Body Guitar Under $500

-- Also Consider: If you dig the Dot and have a couple of extra bucks you may want to think about the .
+- Also Consider: If you dig the Dot but think you want something a little more serious you may want to think about the .
 It's a step up from the Dot, and about as close as you are going to get to a Gibson ES-335 without spending a ton of cash.
 It will set you a bit over your $500 budget, but you may find the upgrades work it.
 On the other hand, if you’re a beginner, and can’t justify the cost of the Dot, think about the Dot Studio, a more affordable version of the Epiphone Dot.
 Epiphone Limited Edition ES-335 PRO

 Unfortunately, the Fender USA version of the Thinline is out of our budget here.
-But Fender does have the Modern Players series, a more affordable lineup of guitars aimed at up-and-coming musicians.
+But Fender does have the Squier Classic Vibe series, a more affordable lineup of guitars aimed at up-and-coming musicians.

-The Fender Modern Player Telecaster Thinline Deluxe features a semi-hollow mahogany body with a one-piece maple neck and maple fingerboard.
-As for the electronics, the standard Telecaster pickups are instead replaced with a pair of Modern Player MP-90 single coils.
-Two volume and two tone controls and a three-way switch manage the sound.
+The features a semi-hollow soft maple body with a one-piece maple neck and maple fingerboard.
+As for the electronics, the standard Telecaster pickups are instead replaced with a pair of Fender Wide Range Humbuckers.
+One volume and one tone control plus a three-way switch manage the sound.
 Squier Classic Vibe Telecaster Thinline

-In the Modern Player Thinline Tele we see a guitar enough like the classic Telecaster to look and feel familiar, but with a unique vibe that makes it stand out onstage or in the studio.
+In the Squier Classic Vibe Telecaster Thinline we see a guitar enough like the classic Telecaster to look and feel familiar, but with a unique vibe that makes it stand out on stage or in the studio.
 If you are looking for a great guitar for country music, or a truly unique semi-hollow body guitar, consider this one as an option.

 - Also Consider: The Fender Classic Series Thinline Tele is a bit pricey, but you’ll still save some cash compared to the American Deluxe version.
 If you are serious about the Thinline Tele, give the Classic Series some thought.
 One the other hand, if you aren’t sure about the idea altogether and don’t want to drop too much cash, look to the Squier Classic Vibe Thinline Tele.
 The Squier Classic Vibe series gets high marks even from veteran players for its performance and value.